These are links for moving within this page

 Vol.2 (April 2007)

-In February 2007, the Nippon Paper Group hosted a global environmental forum, inviting Dr. Steven Schneider, a leading expert in climate change research who has supported successive presidents.
+In February 2007, NIPPON PAPER GROUP hosted a global environmental forum, inviting Dr. Steven Schneider, a leading expert in climate change research who has supported successive presidents.
 The forum featured a discussion with young people who will shape the future about the serious impact of global warming.

 Yaku Mitsuru